babashka/cli/README.md

 Completions are registered for the command name `:prog`, so the command you type must match it.
 During development you usually invoke the build directly, e.g.
 `./run.clj`, under a different name.
 Make the dev build callable under your `:prog` name on `PATH`.
-On unix shells, symlink it and prepend its directory:
+On Unix shells, symlink it and prepend its directory:

 ``` bash
 ln -sf "$PWD/run.clj" /tmp/mycli                   # name the link :prog